-In our world, we are taught that; “if it sounds to good to be true, it probably is.”
+In our world, we are taught that; “if it sounds too good to be true, it probably is.”
 So many of us have been taken in by “empty promises,” that we are leery of anything or anyone that tells us we can have something for nothing.
-We say: “The world simply doesn’t work that way.”

 But, you know what – God does – God never made a promise that was too good to be true.